 Silky, soft and serving up a delicious blend of ripe black cherries, flowers and wet earth with no hard edges.
 This is a great deal for a wine from the normally expensive Margaux appellation.

-Fully mature, medium bodied and soft textured, with a tobacco, cedar and earthy, cherry nose, the wine is correct and pleasant, but lacks any excitement or distinctive quality.
+Fully mature, medium bodied and soft textured, with a tobacco, cedar and earthy, cherry nose, the wine is correct, pleasant and ready to go.